particle-iot/device-os/README.md

 #### Net difference Serial1 only
 Total Flash: +268 bytes
-RAM: +64 bytes
+RAM: +60 bytes

-Cost of having Serial2 instantiated by default, versus only Serial1: 192 bytes
+#### Cost of having Serial2 instantiated by default, versus only Serial1
+Flash: +192 bytes
+RAM: +168 bytes

+**CAVEAT** Some of that seems unlikely, to me.
+Perhaps my understanding of text/data/bss is inaccurate. :-/ You decide.

 ## Original README follows ...